Ingrid0908/coding-challenge-ingrid/challenge01/README.md

 ## System Requirements

 To complete this exercise, the candidate must have access to a computer with at least 8 GB of RAM and with Docker and Docker Compose installed.
 It is recommended to install [Docker Desktop](https://docs.docker.com/desktop/setup/install/).
-If the candidate has no prior experience with these tools, the exercise may take approximately four hours to complete.

 ## Coding Exercise